SurajSSingh/Site/content/blog/my-12in23/index.md

 +++

 This post will go over my experience with the Exercism #12-in-23 Challenge and what will happen next.
-Much of this will be a retrospective of what I remember feeling for each language rather than a walkthrough of my solutions.
+Much of this will be a retrospective of what I remember feeling for each language rather than a walkthrough of my solutions, so expect a more stream of consciousness style of writing.
 <!-- more -->

 ## Prior experience with Exercism